Blue-Matter/SLAM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SLAM is to ...
+The `SLAM` package is designed to simulate fishery dynamics and data, and to apply an age-structured assessment model to simulated or real fishery data, for a short-lived semelparous species such as octopus.

 ## Installation